ajmakhl/blacklivesmatter/README.md

 # Black Lives Matter

+This is just a small effort of mine to try and help with bringing awareness to #blacklivesmatter.

-I made this small component that allows your viewers to visit a page dedicated to helping the cause picked randomly by a list.
-The goal is to have a central point where people can get information faster.
+It's just a small website that has one button that sends you to a randomly picked page dedicated to helping the cause.
+The goal of this website is just to provide more information by sending users to other websites that are in the same branch of the cause.

 > If you have any concerns with the list please let me know and/or if you would like to add to the list.
 Submit the form https://forms.gle/9zidftAqgSo2Avb56

+> I am in no way shape or form associated with any websites on the list.

 ```js
 var sites = [